 Basically, the co-signer makes a promise to pay back the loan in case the student is unable to make the payments at any point of the loan repayment timeline.

 Benefit with interest rates - Having a co-signer will also be a great boon in terms of getting a good interest rate on your student loans.
-Often a cosigner ends up being the parent or a close relative for a college student that is opting for a private student loan.
-In case you do get a cosigner along, Firstmark will have them set up an account with them so that they get the access on all the information regarding the loan that you make with them cosigning on it.
+Often a co-signer ends up being the parent or a close relative for a college student that is opting for a private student loan.
+In case you do get a co-signer along, Firstmark will have them set up an account with them so that they get the access on all the information regarding the loan that you make with them cosigning on it.

-But you need to keep in mind that there are also some negatives about being the cosigner of a loan.
-In the instance that the borrower fails to pay the student loan back, Not only will you the cosigner be obligated to make the payments for the rest of the loan or until the original borrower begins or continues to make his payments, but even their credit scores will drop and this will also reflect on their credit history.
+Drawbacks - You need to keep in mind that there are also some negatives about being the co-signer of a loan.
+In the instance that the borrower fails to pay the student loan back, not only will you the co-signer be obligated to make the payments for the rest of the loan or until the original borrower begins or continues to make his payments, but even their credit scores will drop and this will also reflect on their credit history.

-On the other hand, if your cosigner files for bankruptcy, that could have an effect on the borrower.
+Bankruptcy - On the other hand, if your co-signer files for bankruptcy, that could have an effect on the borrower.
 A Firstmark customer service representative should be able to answer any of the questions that you might have regarding your cosigner agreement.

 For example, the borrower must have made a certain number of consecutive monthly loan payments or be able to prove that he or she now has the creditworthiness or the income that is required to qualify on their own for the loan.
 You should contact Firstmark to figure out if your lender will allow for a cosigner to be released.

 One of your best bets on figuring out what it is like to work with a company is to see what the customers that have worked with them previously have to say about the said company.
 If you are in touch with someone or if anybody that you know has already worked with Firstmark, you could ask them about Firstmark's customer service.